How to Approach Underdog 3-Team Best Ball Drafts

 While most would think that QB is a low priority in this format, it comes back to tiers and wanting to have a top player at every position.
 In these smaller formats, don’t be afraid to start the QB run before your two opponents.
 If you’re on the turn and all QBs are still on the board, snagging the top two guys will most likely cause your opponents to follow suit, allowing WRs and RBs to drop to you at a better value, and you now boast two of the top fantasy QBs.

-While that doesn’t seem too significant at first glance, when looking at WR, RB, and TE, their drop-offs are anywhere from two to three times that amount, so grabbing an elite player that fell after starting the QB run could leave you in a sweet spot positionally.
+While that doesn’t seem too significant at first glance when looking at WR, RB, and TE, their drop-offs are anywhere from two to three times that amount, so grabbing an elite player who fell after starting the QB run could leave you in a sweet spot positionally.

 There are some drafters out there who feel the need to hoard QBs, whether it’s to stop others from getting them or they truly believe they need 5-6 is beyond me, but if there is one of those in your draft, they usually pounce early, so there will be plenty of decent QBs at the end to scoop up so you can load up on the other positions in the middle of the draft.
 Don’t be afraid to pivot strategy based on what your opponents are doing.

-This year the top tier consists of Josh Allen, Jalen Hurts, and Patrick Mahomes, in varying order.
+This year the top tier consists of Josh Allen, Jalen Hurts, Lamar Jackson, and Patrick Mahomes, in varying order.

-I’d love to leave my draft with Allen and Hurts or Mahomes but will also pivot to grabbing just one of the top if I’m in the middle or to mix things up for my portfolio.
-Justin Fields, Joe Burrow, Justin Herbert, and Trevor Lawrence are the QBs I’m interested in from the next tier, as they have plenty of upside and could end up among the top QBs this season.
+I’d love to leave my draft with two of these guys but will also pivot to grabbing just one of the top if I’m in the middle or to mix things up for my portfolio.
+C.J.
+Stroud, Anthony Richardson, Joe Burrow, Dak Prescott. and Jordan Love are the QBs I’m interested in from the next tier, as they have plenty of upside and could end up among the top QBs this season.

 Running Backs

-With the Underdog scoring in three-team leagues using just one RB and three WRs per week plus one flex, grabbing extra RBs to use in the flex could be an advantage in these smaller leagues.
-I’m not usually one who goes RB-heavy at the top in best ball, but in three-team formats, attacking the position early could give drafters an edge.
+Underdog scoring in three-team leagues used to be just one RB and three WRs per week plus one flex, but this season they are going with two RBs, three WRs, and a flex.
+Still, grabbing extra RBs to use in the flex could be an advantage in these smaller leagues.
+I’m not usually one who goes RB-heavy at the top in best ball, but in three-team formats, attacking the position early could give drafters a small edge.

-Looking at the top tier of four RBs from last season, they averaged 18.3 half-PPR points per week, with that next level of five backs averaging 15.2.
-The top six wideouts in 2022 put up 17.1 half-PPR points on average per contest, with the next six WRs posting 13.8.
-That’s a decent difference for your flex position and a strategy to consider.
+Looking at the top tier of six RBs from last season, they averaged 17.6 half-PPR points per week, with that next level of five backs averaging 14.8.
+The top six wideouts in 2023 put up 17.6 half-PPR points on average per contest, with the next six WRs posting 13.9.
+That’s not a big difference for your flex position but is still a strategy to consider in these smaller formats.

-If you can’t snag a top TE in this year’s draft (as I’ll explain later in the TE section) grabbing a few RBs from the first group consisting of Christian McCaffrey, Austin Ekeler, Jonathan Taylor or Saquon Barkley could be beneficial, as they all have the potential to outscore any WR not named Justin Jefferson this season.
+If you can’t snag a top TE in this year’s draft (as I’ll explain later in the TE section) grabbing a few RBs from the first group consisting of Christian McCaffrey, Bijan Robinson, Breece Hall, or Jahmyr Gibbs could be beneficial, as they all have the potential to outscore any WR not named CeeDee Lamb or Tyreek Hill this season.

 After that tier, there are plenty of solid RBs to go around, so letting the draft come to you and drafting by positional need works best.

 Most players will take between 5-7 backs, which is 15-21 total RBs.
-The rushers available from RB15-21 are Dalvin Cook, Aaron Jones, Jahmyr Gibbs, Miles Sanders, Dameon Pierce, and J.K.
-Dobbins who are all very viable options for your RB4-6.
-You could get lucky and have a player or two only take four or five backs since only one RB starts each week, then you may score guys from the tier above.
+The rushers available from RB15-21 are Joe Mixon, Kenneth Walker, Alvin Kamara, Aaron Jones, David Montgomery, Rhamondre Stevenson, and Zamir White, who are all very viable options for your RB4-6.
+You could get lucky and have a player or two only take four or five backs, and then you may score guys from the tier above.

 Wide Receivers